femrek/flutter_network_layer/flutter_network_layer_dio/README.md

 # flutter_network_layer_dio

 Provides the implementation of the network layer with [Dio][pd_dio] package.
-So, includes the implementation of network invoker with Dio that is defined in [flutter_network_layer_core.][gh_flutter_network_layer_core]
+So, it includes the implementation of network invoker with Dio that is defined in [flutter_network_layer_core.][gh_flutter_network_layer_core]

 ## Table of Contents